 So where can you go for help?
 You can look up in the telephone directory or online for various industry organisations, agricultural consultants, accountants, financial planners or banks.
 It may be worth talking to friends, family and neighbours to see whether they can recommend someone in particular.
 You can also follow the links further down this page.

 If you find yourself in a crisis situation, do not despair and give up hope.
-There are many organisations you can go to for help both with personal problems and for advice about support services available to get you through a crisis.
+There are many organisations you can go to for help both with personal problems and for advice about available support services to get you through a crisis.